xp44mm/Notebook/Compilers/Expressions and Operators.md

 Note that the expression `++x` is not always the same as `x=x+1`.
 The ++ operator never performs string concatenation: it always converts its operand to a number and increments it.
 If x is the string “1”, ++x is the number 2, but x+1 is the string “11”.

-Also note that, because of JavaScript’s automatic semicolon insertion, you cannot insert a line break between the post-increment operator and the operand that precedes it.
+Also note that, because of JavaScript's automatic semicolon insertion, you cannot insert a line break between the post-increment operator and the operand that precedes it.
 If you do so, JavaScript will treat the operand as a complete statement by itself and insert a semicolon before it.

 This operator, in both its pre- and post-increment forms, is most commonly used to increment a counter that controls a for loop (§5.5.3).